 Length 90 min long

 The story is set during World War II.
 A group of deacons are sent in a secluded area of the church for a week to accomplish their final training before they become priests and are then given a set of rules to strictly follow as they are known to be sent by God.
-However, the haunted presence of devil each deacon experiences seems to intensify as soon as the child healer Anghela is brought to the secluded area for refuge, yet she is known by many to be an angel sent by God.
+However, the haunted presence of devil each deacon experiences seems to intensify as soon as the child healer Anghela is brought to the secluded area for refuge.

 Overall Rating 5/5 stars (10/10)